lijandrew/webref/architecture.md

 ### 3. User zooms and pans

-- Zooming and panning is done by CSS transformations in `Canvas.tsx`.
+- Zooming and panning was achieved using anvaka/panzoom.
-- These transformations are applied to `transformWrapper` in `Canvas`, which contains all `RefImage` components and anything that should respond to panning and zooming.
+- Panzoom is applied to `transformWrapper` in `Canvas`, which contains all `RefImage` components and anything that should respond to panning and zooming.
 - We apply the transforms to `transformWrapper` rather than the `Canvas` div itself so that `Canvas` can remain fullscreen and clickable for functionality like context menu and deselect.
 - Luckily, `Rnd` continues to work when outside the bounds of its parent element (`transformWrapper` in this case), effectively allowing for an infinite canvas.
 - See `Canvas.tsx`.